oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/cleanup.md

 No resources found.
 ```

-### Delete the WLS Kubernetes Operator
+### Delete the WebLogic Kubernetes Operator
-Wait until all the WLS domain related resources are deleted before deleting the operator.
+Wait until all the WebLogic domain related resources are deleted before deleting the operator.

 Delete the operator chart.
 ```